BogdanYarotsky/dotnet-rabbit/README.md

 # Description:
-  CLI tool to use RabbitMQ
+  CLI tool to quickly test RabbitMQ

 # Usage:
   dotnet-rabbit [command] [options]

+# Commands:

+  "publish":    publish message to specified queue

+  "subscribe":  Listen to all messages in a queue

+  "peek":       Check the first message in specified queue

+  "pop":        Read and remove the first message in a queue

 # Options:
   --host <host>                   [default: localhost]